spollard/josh-works.github.io/_posts/2020-08-07-how-to-write-a-letter-of-recommendation-for-yourself.md

 - Boss's name, Title, Company
 ```

-### 5. Add a sentance offering to speak further about you
+### 5. Add a sentence offering to speak further about you

 ```
 Hi there,